Cross in the Woods: The original Long House Church and the Cross

 In April 1946, Bishop Francis J. Haas of the Diocese of Grand Rapids searched for land to establish a new church in Indian River for parishioners who were traveling great distances to attend Mass.
-Mr. James J. Harrington, a resident of Burt Lake, offered to help locate land for the new church which would put in place the first residential priest of Cheboygan County.
+Mr. James J. Harrington, a resident of Burt Lake, offered to help locate land for the new church, which would put in place the first residential priest of Cheboygan County.
 He came across the undeveloped Burt Lake State Park property and sought to acquire the land, but the Michigan Department of Conservation denied his request.

-In June 1946, Father Charles D. Brophy became the administrator of the future church and wanted to name the church after Blessed Kateri Tekakwitha, a seventeenth century Mohawk Indian who enjoyed making small crosses and placing them in trees in the woods as shrines.
-However, he was not able to name the church after her because she had not yet been declared a saint.
+In June 1946, Father Charles D. Brophy became the administrator of the future church and wanted to name the church after Blessed Kateri Tekakwitha, a seventeenth-century Mohawk Indian who enjoyed making small crosses and placing them in trees in the woods as shrines.
+However, he wasn't able to name the church after her because she had not yet been declared a saint.

 Without a church in place yet, the parish held Masses in a town hall.
 One parishioner, J.J.
-Harrington, expressed great interest in an outdoor church that he had recently seen.
+Harrington, expressed great interest in an outdoor church he had had recently seen.
 Father Brophy liked the idea of an indoor church for year-round parishioners and an outdoor church for the summer and visitors.
-The outdoor church could also be seen as a way to attract tourists for the area.
+The outdoor church could also be seen as a way to attract tourists to the area.

 Throughout the summer of 1946, plans for the grounds and the new church were presented, requesting the State Park land.
-"In May of 1948, the Commission granted them the land for the price of $1.00 and a box of candy for the secretary."
+"In May of 1948, the Commission granted them the land for $1.00 and a box of candy for the secretary."
 The original church was built in a "long house" style and designed by Alden B. Dow, a student of Frank Lloyd Wright, to look upon the wooded area that surrounded it.
 It was completed by Memorial Day weekend of 1949.
 Today, this area houses the gift shop, main office and the nun doll museum in the lower level.